What is the Matsuri?

 Using a scooper with a thin piece of paper as a net, you try to catch as many goldfish as you can before the thin paper breaks.
 House points are awarded for the amount of fishes scooped.

-This year we are looking to bring an Omen mask stall to the event.
 Omen is a type of mask in Japan which can take so many different forms from animal's faces to the ugly men, and the long-nosed goblin.
 In modern Japan these Omen masks can also include anime characters, kitsune, cats, rabbits and much much more.
 We would like to give you the opportunity to come along and buy some masks.
 We will have a variety ranging from normal kitsune, omen and kabuki masks to some funky LED versions.
 These will look epic against bonfire and at night.
+This year we will be opening the Omen Mask stall on the Friday to allow you time to show them off at other events.
+Also this year, a limited number of LED fans to go with your masks.

 Omikuji